A woman lays flowers on the casket of a loved one who died a wrongful death.

 5. Identify the Personal Representative: Under Maine law, wrongful death claims must be filed by the personal representative of the deceased’s estate.
 An attorney can help you determine who that is and assist with the necessary probate filings.

-6. Speak With a Wrongful Death Lawyer: A qualified attorney can guide you through the process, from investigating what happened to filing a claim.
+6. Speak With a Wrongful Death Lawyer: A qualified attorney from Lowry Law can guide you through the process, from investigating what happened to filing a claim.
 Having legal support allows you to focus on you and your family’s well-being while your lawyer handles the legal complexities.

 Deadline to Bring a Wrongful Death Claim in Maine

 In Maine, the statute of limitations for filing a wrongful death lawsuit is generally 3 years from the date of the deceased’s passing.
-This time frame is important to be aware of, as failing to file within this period may result in losing your right to pursue compensation.
-There are exceptions that could shorten this deadline, so it’s essential to consult an attorney promptly to understand your case’s specific deadlines.
+Failing to file within this period may result in losing your right to pursue compensation.
+Depending on the circumstances of the case, certain exceptions may apply and some deadlines can be as short as 30 days.
+Speaking with a lawyer as soon as possible gives your family the best opportunity to preserve evidence, meet important filing deadlines, and protect your right to pursue justice.

 Maine Wrongful Death FAQs